Indoor Positioning with Ultra-wideband

 Functionality of Indoor Localization with Ultra-wideband

 Ultra-wideband is a short-range radio technology which can be used for indoor positioning.
 In contrast to Bluetooth Low Energy and WiFi, positioning is done with transit time methodology (Time of Flight, ToF) instead of the measurement of signal strengths (Receive Signal Strength Indicator, RSSI).
-This method measures the running time of light between an object and several receivers (Anchors).
+This method measures the running time of light between an object and several receivers (Anchors - infsoft Locator Nodes).
 For the exact localization of an object at least 3 receivers are necessary (trilateration).

 The object or the person that should be tracked (asset) is equipped with a small tag (infsoft Locator Tag) which runs on battery power.
-It sends data (ID, ToF, timestamp) to so-called Anchors.
+It sends data (ID, ToF, timestamp) to the infsoft Locator Nodes.
 They have a fixed position in the infrastructure and can use the running time of light to calculate the distance of the asset.
-Combining the data of 3 Anchors or more results in a positioning accuracy of 10-30 cm.
-The Anchors can be connected to the electrical grid or can be run on batteries.
-Their durability is at least 2 years and the range is 30-40 meters.
+Combining the data of 3 Locator Nodes or more results in a positioning accuracy of 10-30 cm.

 Setting up an Ultra-wideband Based System: Two Approaches